pielas/ror-sandbox/README.md

 ### Quick start

-Sandbox comes pre-configured with some default settings which enable you to start it out of the box.
+Sandbox comes pre-configured with some default settings, which enable you to start it out of the box.
 Here's how you can do it:
 1. Make sure that you have Docker and Docker Compose installed on your system.
 1. Open terminal.
-1. Go to the root directory of sandbox using `cd`.
+1. Go to the root directory of the sandbox using `cd`.
 1. Execute `./run_elasticsearch_and_kibana.sh`.
-After a few seconds, or when you see log message `Status changed from red to green - Ready` Elasticsearch and Kibana should be ready to use.
+After a few seconds, or when you see the log message `Status changed from red to green - Ready` Elasticsearch and Kibana should be ready to use.
-1. Go to http://localhost:5601 URL to open the Kibana's web UI.
+1. Go to http://localhost:5601 URL to open Kibana's web UI.
 Default admin credentials are:
 ```
         Username: admin
         Password: passwd
 ```
-1. To stop the sandbox press `Ctrl+C` keys combination in terminal where sandbox was executed.
+1. To stop the sandbox, press the `Ctrl+C` keys combination in the terminal where the sandbox was executed.
-1. By default, state of Elasticsearch and Kibana is preserved for the next run.
-If you want to clean it execute `./clean_all.sh`.
+1. By default, the state of Elasticsearch and Kibana is preserved for the next run.
+If you want to clean it, execute `./clean_all.sh`.

 ## Configuration
-For most purposes it should be enough to change only files under `conf` directory to adapt sandbox to specific needs.
+For most purposes, it should be enough to change only files under the `conf` directory to adapt the sandbox to specific needs.
 Base sandbox settings such as Elasticsearch and Kibana version, plugins location can be changed in `env_configuration` file.
 This directory also contains configuration files used directly by Elasticsearch and Kibana services run in containers.
-If you want to change any service configuration file which isn't present under `conf` directory, you have to add it's mounts manually to `dc-internals/docker-compose.yml`.
+If you want to change any service configuration file which isn't present under the `conf` directory, you have to add it's mounting manually to `dc-internals/docker-compose.yml`.
 Description of Docker volumes and how to handle mounts can be found [here](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3).

 Here's description of each file under `conf` directory:
 * `conf/`